 Over time, Heather discovered that her social stories could benefit other elementary school students as well.
 Heather found success using social stories when working with the early learners, emerging readers, and English language learners in her class.
 Given that these social stories compliment the early learning curriculum so well, Heather has used these social stories for whole class lessons to support the social-emotional learning goals and objectives commonly found in early childhood education programs, such as learning about feelings and making friends.
 In addition, the virtues, morals, and life skills embedded in these social stories have helped Heather to instil social responsibility in her students.
 Sharing these social stories with caregivers has allowed Heather to work with families and build a class community that values diversity and inclusion.

 Heather has written over 100 social stories to educate children and families in the 21st century.
 The knowledge and skills embedded in these stories aim to foster the learning, growth, and development of healthy, happy kids!

-With so many stories to offer, I decided it was time to start my own business.
-“Social Stories 4 Kids” was created in the summer of 2019.
+“Social Stories 4 Kids was created in the summer of 2019.
 The COVID-19 pandemic of 2020 resulted in a sudden need for resources to support the public during unprecedented times.
 I am pleased at how my social stories have been able to help so many people in its first year of business.
-These stories have evolved into a warm, friendly and relatable tool to help children (ages 2-8), educators, teachers, parents, families, school communities, organizations, and businesses.
-I’m excited to see how “Social Stories 4 Kids” will continue to grow and serve others!
+These stories have evolved into a warm, friendly and relatable tool to help children (ages 2-8), educators, teachers, counsellors, parents, families, school communities, preschools, childcare centres, organizations, and businesses.
+These products can be viewed electronically as digital resources or printed out for classroom teaching, online learning, special education support, homeschooling, parenting, and as part of community programming.
+I’m excited to see how Social Stories 4 Kids will continue to grow and serve others!”